 Provides information on the history of science through articles on the professional lives of scientists.
 All periods of science from classical antiquity to modern times are represented.

 This work builds on the two previous Comprehensive Organometallic Chemistry treatises and covers developments in and applications of organometallic chemistry since 1993.

 ComScore is an industry source for web analytics about major online properties.
-The Media Metrix data includes consumer profiles, web traffic, and rankings for the websites of companies, brands and other organizations.
-See the Media Metrix Overview.
-Contact the Journalism Librarian to request a password.
+The library subscribes to Media Metrix data that is useful for consumer and audience research and for statistics and rankings of websites.
+University of Minnesota students and staff need to obtain individual accounts in order to use Comscore.
+Contact the Journalism Librarian to request an account.

 Digital access to Congressional Record, Congressional Budget Office, Rules & Precedents, Other Works Related to Congress, Congressional Hearings, CRS Reports, Committee Prints, and Additional Resources.

 Congressional Publications & Executive Branch Documents provides access to full-text, indexing, and abstracts of published and unpublished Hearings, Congressional Committee Prints, and Congressional Research Service (CRS) Reports.
 The full list of searchable congressional publications and date coverages includes: